 I obtained my Bachelor of Science from The Pennsylvania State University as a Schreyer Scholar and a member of The Presidential Leadership Academy.
-I completed my honors thesis under the supervision of Dr. Peng Liu and Dr. Dinghao Wu.
-In 2017, I was a Research Assistant in the DEDIS Lab at EPFL, under the supervision of Dr. Bryan Ford.
+I completed my honors thesis under the supervision of Prof. Peng Liu and Prof. Dinghao Wu as a member of the Penn State Cyber Security Lab.
+In 2017, I was a Research Assistant in the DEDIS Lab at EPFL, under the supervision of Prof. Bryan Ford and Prof. Jean-Pierre Hubaux.
 I also interned at Microsoft’s CDP Team and PwC’s Advisory branch in 2016 and 2015, respectively.

-I am a recipient of the (ISC)² Information Security Scholarship (2016), the Black Hat Student Scholarship (2018), and the IEEE S&P Distinguished Paper Award (2018).
+I am a recipient of the Cylab Presidential Fellowship 2022-2023, and the IEEE S&P Distinguished Paper Award (2018).

 |Feb 1, 2023||We just got two papers accepted to the ACM WebConf (WWW’23), one on misbehavior on TradingView and another on the advice given by financial influencers on Twitter.|

 |Sep 1, 2022||I am going to TA 17-303: ‘Cryptocurrency, Blockchains, and Applications’ with Prof. Nicolas Christin.|

 |Aug 1, 2022||I’ve been awarded the Cylab Presidential Fellowship for 2022-23.
 Thank you to the committee for your consideration!|